Learn how to meet your customer’s needs and understand how good customer care impacts and benefits your customers, staff and business.

 Describe the difference between internal and external customers

 Identify the needs and expectations of a customer

 Explain why it is important to meet or exceed customer expectations

 Explain how to effectively deal with complaints in your own area of responsibility

 Describe how to deal with difficult customer(s) behaviour

 Describe different methods of collecting formal and informal feedback from customers

 Outline some implications of the Data Protection Act for collecting, storing and using customer feedback

-Please note this course is open to eligible participants and is limited in numbers, so please register your interest early to avoid missing out.
+Please note this course is open to eligible participants until the funding ends (currently Jun 2023) so please register your interest for future face to face/online sessions if this date does not suit you.